Horrible Bosses 2

 Horrible Bosses 2 is a 2014 American crime comedy film directed by Sean Anders and written by Anders and John Morris.
-A sequel to 2011's Horrible Bosses, the film stars Jason Bateman, Charlie Day, Jason Sudeikis, Jennifer Aniston, Jamie Foxx, Chris Pine, and Christoph Waltz.
-The plot follows Nick (Bateman), Kurt (Sudeikis), and Dale (Day) as they kidnap the son (Pine) of a millionaire investor (Waltz) in order to blackmail him out of revenge after he screws them over on a business deal.
-It was released by Warner Bros.
-Pictures on November 26, 2014, received mixed reviews and grossed $107 million worldwide.
+A sequel to 2011's Horrible Bosses, the film features Jason Bateman, Charlie Day, Jason Sudeikis, Jennifer Aniston, Jamie Foxx, Kevin Spacey, and Lindsay Sloane reprising their roles from the previous film, with Chris Pine and Christoph Waltz joining the cast.
+The plot follows Nick, Kurt, and Dale as they kidnap the son of a billionaire investor in order to blackmail him, out of revenge after he screws them over on a business deal.

+The film was released by Warner Bros.
+Pictures on November 26, 2014, and, unlike its predecessor, received mixed reviews.
+While it was ultimately a commercial success, it grossed significantly less than the previous title, earning just over half the original's worldwide gross at $107 million.

 Plot

 Three years after the first film, Nick, Dale, and Kurt invent a car wash-inspired shower head, the "Shower Buddy".
 They are approached by Bert Hanson and his son Rex, and Bert agrees to invest if they can make 100,000 units.

 With a business loan, the trio outfit a warehouse, producing the quota.
-However, Bert backs out, as he never signed an agreement, and tells them that he plans to take their inventory in foreclosure and sell them (renamed as the "Shower Pal") himself, leaving them in debt $500,000 with their outstanding loan.
+However, Bert backs out, as he never signed an agreement.
+He then tells them that when they are unable to repay their loan of $500,000 from the bank and they foreclose, he plans to buy their inventory at a knockdown price and sell them (renamed as the "Shower Pal") himself.

 Seeking financial advice, the three visit Nick's imprisoned former boss, Dave Harken, who says they have no feasible legal way to recover their losses.
 They then resolve to kidnap Rex for ransom.
-Seeking "Motherfucker" Jones' help, he suggests keeping the victim unconscious the entire kidnapping.
+Seeking Dean "Motherfucker" Jones' help, he suggests keeping the victim unconscious the entire kidnapping.
 Their ransom note asks for $500,000.
 They go to the office of Dale's former boss, Dr. Julia Harris, to steal nitrous oxide.
 While there, Kurt and Dale are almost caught by members of Julia's sex addiction support group; once they leave, Nick distracts Julia, allowing Dale and Kurt to escape.

-At Rex's, while hiding in the closet, Dale accidentally knocks them out with the gas.
+At Rex's, as all three hide in the closet, Dale accidentally knocks them out with the gas.
 Waking up in the morning, Rex is gone.
 Returning to the warehouse, they find him tied up in their trunk.
-Getting out, he reveals he found them in his closet, but stages his own kidnapping.
+Getting out, he reveals he found them in his closet, but staged his own kidnapping.
 Rex sent the ransom note to Bert, increasing the ransom to $5 million.
 The three doubt Rex's plan, but he threatens to go to the police if they back out.
 They call Bert to inform him of Rex's kidnapping, threatening to kill him if the police are summoned.
-However the police, led by Detective Hatcher, subsequently arrive at the warehouse to question the suspects.
+However, the police, led by Detective Hatcher, subsequently arrive at the warehouse to question the suspects.